DragonBanana/Hypermedia/README.md

 4Describe here if you have found relevant APIs that have inspired the OpenAPI specification and why (at least two).
 ### Learning outcome
-- Ibrahim //TODO
+- Ibrahim learned how to design and implement the frontend of a website with the Boostrap framework.
-- Marco learnet how to create a frontend website and how to analyse the usability of the site by adopt the user testing method
+- Marco learned how to create a frontend website and how to analyse the usability of the site by adopt the user testing method
 - Davide learned how to build serverless applications.